 For many years I wrote rhymed poems, and never ventured much from my comfort zone.
 Then one December day in 2014 I applied for a Ty Newydd course with Gillian Clarke and Maura Dooley in April 2015.

 Much to my amazement I got on the course and learnt so much I couldn't take it all in.

 After the love of that week, and finally getting to understand what poetry is, and even seeing that I wasn't bad at it I made a more challenging effort to improve and build a dream.

 I was thankful to go again in May 2016 and since then have learnt more things about poetry.
 This time Carol Ann Duffy was on the course, and her words, wisdom, voice gave me fields to plough for the rest of the year.

 My travels in the Poetry Community is increasing every year.
 More poets come into my life.
 I believe it is the best community in the world.
-You can have every pigmentation of skin, every religion, every sexual orientation, every football fan, every age group all in one room.
-And every one is happy.
+You can have every pigmentation of the skin, every religion, every sexual orientation, every football fan, every age group all in one room.
+And everyone is happy.